How to Detect Unknown Sources, Protect Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Detect Unknown Sources on Android apps using Appdome
+How to Implement Detect Unknown Sources in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect Unknown Sources without an SDK or gateway: